google/aoss-springboot-sample-starter-project/maven/README.md

 chmod +x generate_report.sh
 ./generate_report.sh path_to_service_account_key
 ```
-The following report will be printed as report.txt.
+The following report will be stored as report.txt in the root directory.

 For verification of package, build provenance and metadata, use [aoss-verifier](https://github.com/google/aoss-verifier)

 ## Steps to make changes and extend the project

-1. The current pom.xml files contain packages required for the application to run, Users can add more packages by adding <dependency> tag to the file.
+1. The current pom.xml files contain packages required for the application to run, Users can add more packages by adding dependency tag to the file.
 Available packages will get downloaded from Asurred OSS and rest from open-source.

 ```cmd
 <dependencies>